yogeshrnaik/cdac/README.md

 For more information, please check the document inside the folder: "HTTP proxy server with Caching"

 ### Programming-Paradigm
+The document "Programming-Paradigm-Project.doc" in this folder explains five different programming paradigms.
+* Object-oriented programming
+* Imperative / Procedural Programming
+* Functional programming
+* Logical programming
+* Constraint Programming
+The "Problem Solutions" folder contains solution to a problem in four different programming languages representing one of the programming paradigms.

 ### Simulation of Network Routing Protocols